tsnellgrove/dark_castle3/doc/to_do.md

 # *** FUTURE TO DO *** #

 *** minor bug-fix ***

+- TBD: consider introducing str_to_obj_dict in Core to enable ease of entrance.examine(gs)

 - TBD: make title increment (currently 10) a game-settable constant?